Holomorphic Function

 ## Properties

-- [[Cauchy's integral formula]] states that any function that is holomorphic on a disk can be completely determined using the values on the boundary of the disk.
+[[Cauchy's integral formula]] relates the values of a function $f(z)$ that is holomorphic on a disk to the values on the boundary $\gamma$ of the disk.